Description

 Using this definition on our asset we see for example:

-• Looking at the annual performance (CAGR) of 3.8% in the last 5 years of Short Term Bond Strategy, we see it is relatively higher, thus better in comparison to the benchmark SHY (1%)
+• Looking at the volatility of 2% in the last 5 years of Short Term Bond Strategy, we see it is relatively greater, thus worse in comparison to the benchmark SHY (1.9%)

 DownVol:

-• Compared with the benchmark SHY (1.2%) in the period of the last 5 years, the downside volatility of 1.6% of Short Term Bond Strategy is larger, thus worse.
+• Compared with the benchmark SHY (1.2%) in the period of the last 5 years, the downside deviation of 1.6% of Short Term Bond Strategy is larger, thus worse.

 Sharpe:

-• During the last 3 years, the ratio of return and volatility (Sharpe) is 1.14, which is larger, thus better than the value of -1.21 from the benchmark.
+• During the last 3 years, the Sharpe Ratio is 0.99, which is higher, thus better than the value of -1.16 from the benchmark.

 Sortino:

-• Compared with the benchmark SHY (-1.26) in the period of the last 5 years, the excess return divided by the downside deviation of 0.8 of Short Term Bond Strategy is larger, thus better.
+• Compared with the benchmark SHY (-1.24) in the period of the last 5 years, the ratio of annual return and downside deviation of 0.82 of Short Term Bond Strategy is greater, thus better.

 Ulcer: